ConyYang/ChatBox_rasa_Python/timezonebot/data/nlu.md

 - i need you to find a time zone
 - can you find me time zone ?
 - what time is it now ?
+- tell me the time zone
+- show me the time zone
+- what is the time zone
+- what time zone is it
+- time zone
+- show more information about time zone

 ## intent: find_time_zone_for_location
 - what is the time zone of London?